The #1 golf course operator in Europe.

 golf courses around the world

-UGolf has 56 golf courses (including 20 in the Paris region) managed on behalf of public or private owners.
-All of them boast a strategic location in an urban area or tourist destination.
+UGolf has 65 golf courses managed on behalf of public or private owners.
+All of them boast a strategic location in an urban area or tourist destination, in France, overseas, Spain and Rwanda.
 In addition to managing and operating golf courses on behalf of local authorities, non-profits and private owners, UGolf offers a wide range of services.
 From feasibility studies to training academies, innovation is the key word of its strategy.
-The #1 golf course operator in France, UGolf has a clear mission: to turn France into a nation of golfers.
+The #1 golf course operator in Europe, UGolf has a clear mission: to turn France into a nation of golfers.

 UGolf is a game experience that we offer to players, whether confirmed or not.
 Golf is also an opportunity to spend time with family, practice your skills, relax, and learn from qualified instructors on a wide variety of courses in France and around the world, all of them in luxurious settings.